top of page

 Additionally, if it's poison pellets it's very likely that birds will find this poison and ingest it as well, which will certainly end up killing them.
 Some of the many birds that we see eating from the ground include:

-• Carolina Wrens, Winter Wrens
+• Carolina Wrens, Winter Wrens, House Wrens

 • Chipping Sparrows, Song Sparrows, White-throated Sparrows